gotomgo/go-promises/README.md

 download(uri).Then(p1,p2)
 ```

-Use **ThenWithResult** when you want to change the result of an initial promise to the next promise:
+Use **ThenWithResult** when you want to chain the result of an initial promise to the next promise:

 ```go
 func cacheFile(result interface{}) promises.Promise {